ratwithacompiler/OBS-multitrack-stream/Readme.md

 #### Multi Track Stream Audio

 Allows having two separate audio tracks on Twitch, one for live viewers and a completely separate one for Twitch VODs.
-This uses the multi track audio support Twitch added for their new music tool but which can be used with any audio tracks in OBS.
+This uses the multi track audio support Twitch and OBS added for the new Twitch music tool but which can be used with any audio tracks in OBS.

 #### Notes: